-1a.
+la.
 Racial and Ethnic Disparities in Suicide

-CA Suicide Rates (per 100,000 residents) by Race/Ethnicity, 2020-2022
+CA Suicide Rates (per 100,000 residents) by Race/Ethnicity, 2020-2022 la.
+Veterans and Suicide

-- In 2021, American Indian/Alaska Native (AI/AN) and White Californians had the highest rates of suicide in CA. - In 2022, AI/AN had the third highest rate of suicide in CA, after White and Pacific Islander in California.
+- In 2021, American Indian/Alaska Native (AI/AN) and White Californians had the highest rates of suicide in CA. - In 2022, AI/AN had the third highest rate of suicide in CA, after White and Pacific Islander Californians.